Certainty Blog

 Conclusion

-A supply chain audit is a valuable tool for enhancing your supply chain functionality, sustainability, and profitability.
-By following the key steps and best practices outlined in this ultimate guide, you can conduct a successful supply chain audit that will help you identify and eliminate potential risks, ensure compliance with regulatory and customer requirements, and drive continuous improvement initiatives.
+A supply chain audit is one of the most valuable tools available for enhancing supply chain functionality, sustainability, and profitability — and in 2025–2026, it is increasingly a legal requirement.
+By following the key steps and best practices in this guide, your organization can conduct a successful supply chain audit that identifies and eliminates risks, ensures compliance with CSDDD, LkSG, CSRD, and other regulatory requirements, and drives continuous improvement across your supplier network.

-If you need help with conducting a supply chain audit or implementing a supply chain management system, Certainty can assist you.
-As a provider of software solutions for auditing, inspecting, and validating your supply chain processes and performance, you can easily plan, conduct, report, and follow up on your supply chain audits using customizable checklists, workflows, and analytics.
+If you need help conducting a supply chain audit or implementing a supply chain compliance management system, Certainty can assist.
+As a provider of software solutions for auditing, inspecting, and validating supply chain processes and performance, Certainty enables you to plan, conduct, report, and follow up on supply chain audits using customizable checklists, automated workflows, and real-time analytics aligned with CSDDD and LkSG due diligence requirements.

 If you’d like to learn more about how Certainty can assist with your specific audit and inspection needs, book a quick call and we’ll be happy to help.